-Aims: HER2-positivity pattern in the specimens of immunohistochemistry (IHC) and ? uorescence in situ hybridisation (FISH) has been hardly reported in non-small-cell lung cancer (NSCLC).
-Methods: We evaluated the characteristics of HER2-positivity pattern in formalin-? xed paraf? n-embedded samples using IHC and FISH in 15 patients enrolled in a larger prospective cohort study to survey a HER2-positive NSCLC.
-Results: As for the immunostaining pattern, most specimens (79%) demonstrated incomplete or mixed-typed membranous immunoreactivity with heterogeneity, resembling that observed in gastric cancer rather than breast cancer.
+Aims HER2-positivity pattern in the specimens of immunohistochemistry (IHC) and fluorescence in situ hybridisation (FISH) has been hardly reported in non-small-cell lung cancer (NSCLC).
+Methods We evaluated the characteristics of HER2-positivity pattern in formalin-fixed paraffin-embedded samples using IHC and FISH in 15 patients enrolled in a larger prospective cohort study to survey a HER2-positive NSCLC.
+Results As for the immunostaining pattern, most specimens (79%) demonstrated incomplete or mixed-typed membranous immunoreactivity with heterogeneity, resembling that observed in gastric cancer rather than breast cancer.
 Concordance between IHC-positivity and FISH-positivity was 87.5% according to the criteria for breast cancer scoring system.
 On application of the gastric cancer scoring system to the examined tumours, the IHC score increased in the seven (43.8%) specimens, and the concordance between IHC positivity and FISH positivity rose to 93.8%.
-Conclusions: In our pilot series, the pattern of IHC reactivity closely resembled that observed in gastric cancer rather than breast cancer.
+Conclusions In our pilot series, the pattern of IHC reactivity closely resembled that observed in gastric cancer rather than breast cancer.
+Trial registration number 000017003.

 ASJC Scopus subject areas